shrysjain/ftc-leaderboard/README.md

 - **[The Orange Alliance API](https://theorangealliance.org/apidocs)**: Used for retrieving specific team details

 ## Licensing
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License.
 See the [LICENSE](./LICENSE) file for details.